-“Spiritual community is important, but I think people go through phases in their lives where sometimes it’s just about going within and contacting what they need without the help of others,” says Swift.
+“Spiritual community is important, but I think people go through phases in their lives where sometimes it’s just about going within and contacting what they need without the help of others,” says Ludwig.
 “But I think, in general, community is stronger than willpower.
 When we surround ourselves with people who are also interested in spirituality or have common values, it really deepens our spirituality a lot.”

 So what’s the pay-off when you cultivate your spiritual health?
-“Many things work better in our lives,” says Swift.
+“Many things work better in our lives,” says Ludwig.
 “For instance, our relationships run more smoothly; we have more of a sense of peace and contentment.
 We may be more connected with intuition or a sense of being guided.”

-Many people that Swift and her team work with struggle in particular with making decisions.
+Many people that Ludwig and her team work with struggle in particular with making decisions.
 “It helps us when we’re spiritually connected to navigate through our life in a more clear way,” she says; physical health often improves, too.

 Being spiritually healthy is really more of an experience than something you can easily talk about, she believes, adding that, “As Joseph Campbell said, ‘I don’t think people are looking for the meaning of life as much as they are looking for the experience of being alive.’”